narayanrai10/narayanrai10/README.md

 Welcome to my GitHub profile!
 I'm passionate about algorithmic trading and backtesting.
 Here you'll find various projects and code snippets related to trading strategies, data analysis, and more.

+## About Me

+- 🔭 I’m currently working on algorithmic trading strategies
+- 🌱 I’m learning machine learning and its applications in trading
+- 💬 Ask me about trading algorithms, backtesting, and data analysis
+- 📫 How to reach me: [Your Email]
+- ⚡ Fun fact: I love exploring new trading strategies and optimizing them for better performance
 <!--
 **narayanrai10/narayanrai10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.